andrewesteves/urlActive/README.md

 <h4>The usage:</h4>

-<i>Important in your html the href must be the entire link like http://hagile.com.br/ and so on</i><br/>
+<i>Important in your html the href must be the entire link like http://hagile.com.br/, the menu id is #menu and the css style is .active</i><br/>

 Need to create a class named .active and set an id named #menu in your stylesheet to get default value
 <pre>